Contactless Substrate Measurement Machine using lasers to capture the height and diameter of samples

 This was the final challenge and the one component that pulled everything together.
 The application was developed in LabVIEW due to its ability to create easy to use industrial user interfaces and built in processing and data analysis features.
 By leveraging these analysis functions, Austin Consultants were able to ensure accurate and repeatable measurements.

-Not only did this allow us calculate the product diameter, but it also allowed us to compensate for the product not being totally central to the machine.
+Not only did this allow us to calculate the product diameter, but it also allowed us to compensate for the product not being totally central to the machine.
 This again saved time, as the operator wasn’t required to spend valuable seconds aligning the product on the turntable.

 As well as the production mode, the software also offers verification and calibration modes and off line measurements meaning that prototyping research and development products could be tested without the system writing this data to the main production database.